The Canadian Mental Health Association, Colchester-East Hants Branch offers Direct Service Programs to individuals living with mental health concerns.

 Youth Outreach Program

 Youth referred to this program will receive individual support and direction from staff trained to provide accompaniment and navigation services.
 Its goal is to assist youth ages 16-24 in developing successful coping skills and to make appropriate linkages with other youth serving organizations.

 Youth can be referred, drop-in, or self-refer to access the Youth Outreach Program.

 Art Works Program

 Our Youth Outreach team and The Club offer art programs to the community.
 Collaborating with various local artists and our own staff, our art programs are aimed to offer fun and unique workshops to let out everyone’s creativity and imagination.
 Separate programs exist for both youth and adults.
 Contact us for more details.

 Free, weekly sessions from a Certified Auricular Acupuncturist offered to all community members from our branch.
 Participants report improved stress management, sleep, mood, and a reduction of cravings from nicotine and other substances.
-The sessions are open to everyone and take place from 6 – 7 pm every Wednesday and from 4 – 5 pm every Thursday.
+The session is open to everyone and takes place from 4 – 5 pm every Tuesday.
+Registration required.